DanUnited/studiodev/README.md

 Studiodev Framework and CMS

-Special project for me and other peoples.
+Special project for me and other developers.
 This project is created for self-education.
 ### Now realised next tools:
 * Inversion Conntrol with Fasades
 * Configuration